Where to buy tiles in Lisbon and support local businesses

-Glazed tiles (or azulejos in Portuguese) are perhaps one of Lisbon’s top attractions and most times you don’t have to spend a dime to see them.
+Glazed tiles (or azulejos in Portuguese) are perhaps one of Lisbon’s top attractions, and most times, you don’t have to spend a dime on seeing them.
 But for those who want to buy tiles in Lisbon as a souvenir, there are a couple of things you need to know first.

 I guess the blue-and-white tiles are the ones that draw the most attention in Lisbon, but there are plenty of other styles before and after them.

-This will depend if you’ll have the time or not, but I suggest an initial visit to the National Tile Museum to learn more about the uses of glazed tile in Portugal, going back to the 16th century.
+If you have the time, I suggest an initial visit to the National Tile Museum to learn more about the glazed tile uses in Portugal, going back to the 16th century.

 Understanding where tiles at Feira da Ladra (might) come from

-I’ve seen it happen to the most informed of travelers: a trip to Feira da Ladra and the prospect of buying something authentic and antique makes them lose their ground.
+I’ve seen it happen to the most informed travelers.
+A trip to Feira da Ladra and the prospect of buying something authentic and antique makes them lose their ground.

-To be clear, not all azulejos at Feira da Ladra (or other similar flea markets happening elsewhere in Lisbon) are historical or stolen or authentic.
-But sometimes they can be all three, and supply always follows demand.
+Not all azulejos at Feira da Ladra (or other similar flea markets happening elsewhere in Lisbon) are historical or stolen, or authentic.
+But sometimes they can be all three, and the supply always follows the demand.

 I don’t judge anyone for coming across a great deal and the chance of heading home with a unique souvenir.
 But, as the photo on the cover of this blog post shows, there’s a big chance you’re walking away with a stolen tile.

-SOS Azulejo is a project created by Polícia Judiciária, the Portuguese branch of the police that deals with major crimes.
-PJ has a whole department dedicated to the theft of azulejos, that’s how important and valuable glazed tiles are in Portugal.
+SOS Azulejo is a project created by Polícia Judiciária, the police’s Portuguese branch that deals with major crimes.
+PJ has a whole department dedicated to the theft of azulejos.
+That’s how important and valuable glazed tiles are in Portugal.

-According to their official website, since its inception in 2007, they’ve managed to reduce the theft of historical and artistic tiles by 80%.
-In the near future, they also hope to limit and control selling old tiles.
+According to their official website, they’ve managed to reduce the theft of historical and artistic tiles by 80% since 2007.
+Soon, they also hope to limit and control selling old tiles.

 Unfortunately, most of their website is in Portuguese except for this page in English explaining the project and how it came to be.

 I have a confession to make about tiles.
-I respect and understand the craft (artisanal and industrial), I appreciate their value, but I’m not the biggest fan of azulejos.
+I respect and understand the craft (artisanal and industrial), I appreciate their value.
+Still, I’m not the biggest fan of azulejos.

 Fábrica de Sant'anna (Chiado)

 I hate to be the bearer of bad news, but this shop will soon change address too.
-They’re moving to the back of the building because (what else?) the whole block will become a hotel (or something like that; it was sold).
-I don’t want to dwell on this, but Sant’Anna is a 120-year-old shop.
+They’re moving to the back of the building because (what else?) the whole block will become a hotel (or something like that).
+Sant’Anna is a 120-year-old shop.
 The oldest tile store in Lisbon.

 But let’s focus on tiles for now.
 Despite the weathered look of the azulejos on sale here, they’re not antique.
 They are handpainted, though.
-That classic feel, let’s call it that, comes from the fact they still use the same manufacturing processes since 1741.
+That classic feel, let’s call it that, comes from using the same manufacturing processes since 1741.

 You’ll hardly buy two tiles that look exactly the same here.
 That’s the quirkiness of buying artisanal tiles.
 Drop by their factory for a guided tour to see the whole process.